-This Call for Proposals is open to all legal entities established in Member States of the European Union, and/or in Third countries associated to Horizon Europe.
-These legal entities may be, for example, public or private legal entities, small and medium-sized enterprises (SMEs), educational institutions, research and technology organisations, consultancies, NGOs or social entities.
+This Call for Proposals is open to all legal entities established in Member States of the European Union (EU), and/or in Third countries associated to Horizon Europe.
+These legal entities may be, for example, public or private legal entities, small and medium-sized enterprises (SMEs), education institutions, research and technology organisations, consultancies, NGOs or social entities,

-Applications from Regional Innovation Scheme (RIS) countries are encouraged.
+Applications from Regional Innovation Scheme (RIS) countries are encouraged to participate.